faun/blog/content/cover-letter.md

 ##### Autonomy & trust

-I've been able to set my own milestones and define projects for myself for years, and it’s been truly liberating.
-It allows me to holistically approach customers’ needs and tackle the necessary infrastructure projects without need of a two-week iteration period.
+I've been able to set my own milestones and define projects for myself for years, and it's been truly liberating.
+It allows me to holistically approach customers' needs and tackle the necessary infrastructure projects without need of a two-week iteration period.
 I've been managing a queue of work for myself with little guidance from my manager and have a proven track record of getting work done and doing it well.

 ##### Growth mindset